Who needs a business license tax certificate?

 - providing professional or personal services

-Less common business types, like home-based businesses and nonprofits, usually require a business license as well.
-Only the business owner is required to get a license; employees do not need to get individual licenses.
-If you are unsure whether or not you need a Seattle business license, please contact us.
+Less common business types, like home-based businesses and nonprofits, usually require a business license tax certificate as well.
+Only the business owner is required to get a license tax certificate; employees do not need to get individual license tax certificates.
+If you are unsure whether or not you need a Seattle business license tax certificate, please contact us.

-To apply for a Seattle business license, see get a business license.
+To apply for a Seattle business license tax certificate, see get a business license tax certificate.

-For details and legal explanations of business license requirements, see the Seattle business tax rules.
+For details and legal explanations of business license tax certificate requirements, see the Seattle business tax rules.

 Taxis, adult entertainment, towing companies and some other business types are regulated by the City of Seattle.
-These businesses require both a standard business license and a regulatory endorsement added to the license.
+These businesses require both a standard business license tax certificate and a regulatory endorsement added to the license tax certificate.
 For more information, see businesses that require a regulatory endorsement.

 Licensing information for specific business types